 - OTHER QUESTIONS

-- SPECIAL CIRCUMSTANCES (including divestment of your business)
+- SPECIAL CIRCUMSTANCES (including divestment of your business and redundancy)

 - BORING BUT IMPORTANT POINTS